stjude/learngenomics.dev/docs/03-next-generation-sequencing/02-next-generation-sequencing.md

 generation sequencing technologies have their own set of limitations, including:

-- Each nucleotide the sequencer calls is accompanied by a confidence score estimating the how likely the recorded call is to be correct.
+- Each nucleotide the sequencer calls is accompanied by a confidence score estimating how likely the recorded call is to be correct.
 In short, the sequencer's calls are of a probabilistic nature and do not have a zero error rate.
 - As the sequencer observes each nucleotide along the read, the confidence it